Parent page: Managed Projects

 Changing the remote repository connection URL protocol and then confirming with the remote command.

-Moving from External VCS to Workspace Native VCS
+Moving from External VCS to Altium 365 Workspace Native VCS

-If the external VCS project is already managed in the Altium server as a mirrored project (synchronized local-server files), its VCS files can be migrated to the server's native Git repository using the Migrate to Versioned Storage command available from the Project History view, the Project Options dialog, or the Projects panel's Version Control right-click context menu.
+If the external VCS project is already managed in the Altium 365 Workspace as a mirrored project (synchronized local-server files), its VCS files can be migrated to the server's native Git repository using the Migrate to Versioned Storage command, which is available from the Project History view, the Project Options dialog, or the Projects panel's Version Control right-click context menu.

 - Disconnect (remove) your project from the external version control system.
 This can be performed from your external interface tool to your current VCS, or through Altium Designer.
 In the case of the latter, while there are commands to remove the project from version control in both the Projects panel and the Storage Manager panel, the cleanest way is to use the Project Packager.
 Using the Project Packager will create a snapshot of your project, without the baggage of version control and, if you have previously made the project available to the Workspace, it will strip the links to the project in the Workspace.